moeriki/node-mappr/README.md

 # MAPPR

-MAPPR is a tiny (2,5kb) JavaScript util to assist with POJO (Plain Old JavaScript Object) to POJO mapper.
+MAPPR is a tiny (2,5kb) JavaScript util to assist with POJO (Plain Old JavaScript Object) to POJO mapping.

 **Advantages**